mozilla/anodejsholidayseason/nodejs-application-deployment-on-your-terms.md

 2. add `awsbox` as a dependency in your `package.json`
 3. ensure your server binds to the port specified in the `PORT` environment variable

-To provide your amazon credentials, you must set `AWS_ID` and `AWS_SECRET` in your environment, two values which you can attain through the [amazon management console][].
+To provide your amazon credentials, you must set `AWS_ID` and `AWS_SECRET` in your environment, two values which you can obtain through the [amazon management console][].

 [amazon management console]: http://aws.amazon.com/console/